stephane-caron/pymanoid/doc/src/inverse-kinematics.rst

     lf_target = Contact(robot.sole_shape, pos=[0, 0.3, 0], visible=True)
     rf_target = Contact(robot.sole_shape, pos=[0, -0.3, 0], visible=True)

-Next, we set the altitude of the robot's free-flyer (attached to the waist link) 80 cm above contacts:
+Next, let us set the altitude of the robot's free-flyer (attached to the waist link) 80 cm above contacts.
+This is useful to give the IK solver a good initial guess and avoid coming out with a valid but weird solution in the end.

 .. code::

     robot.set_dof_values([0.8], dof_indices=[robot.TRANS_Z])

-This being done, we initialize a point-mass that will serve as COM target for the IK.
+This being done, we initialize a point-mass that will serve as center-of-mass (COM) target for the IK.
 Its initial position is set to ``robot.com``, which will be roughly 80 cm above contacts as it is close to the waist link:

 .. code::